How greater flow can increase efficiency in your business’ customer service

 “Water is powerful.
 It can wash away earth, put out fire, and even destroy iron.” – Arthur Golden

 Water is powerful not because of its composition, but rather because of its flow.
 Flow is so powerful, that it has been adopted as an approach to Lean Thinking.
-The approach focuses on improving the “flow” or smoothness of work, thereby reducing waste in the system.
+The lean business process approach focuses on improving the “flow” or smoothness of work, thereby reducing waste in the system.

 What is Flow?